LisaMandarin/Charity-Bridge/README.md

 ## Project Overview

 **Charity Bridge** is a platform that enables users to post donation items, browse others' contributions, and communicate with one another via an internal messaging system.
-The platform emphasizees seamless user experience, responsive design, and efficient data management.
+The platform emphasizes seamless user experience, responsive design, and efficient data management.

 ## Project Goals